-If you use social media to connect with customers, then be sure to put links at the header or footer, where they are easily found.
+If you use social media to connect with customers, put your social links in the website header or footer, where they are easily found.

-Paul Bolls, an associate professor of strategic communication at the Missouri School of Journalism, said that readers need to be able to put information in context.
+Paul Bolls, associate professor of strategic communication at the Missouri School of Journalism, said that readers need to be able to put information in context.
 If a site has too much information, it overloads the mind, making it unable to retain the new information.
-Be sure you use a balance of text and graphics that present a clean page.
+Be sure to use a good balance of text and graphics that presents a clean page.

 One way to keep it simple is to cut the social widgets, such as a Twitter feed on your site.
 Ask yourself if you are adding information your reader cares about, advised Michael LaVista, CEO of Caxy Interactive.
 If your widget content does not support the purpose of the page, remove it.

 It should go without saying that inaccurate information will turn off consumers, whether it’s a wrong number, outdated product information or simple grammatical errors.
-Not only should you proofread each page before it goes live, but you should periodically check each page, especially after making updates anywhere else.
+You should not only proofread each page before it goes live, but also periodically check each page, especially after making updates anywhere else.

-Make sure your website runs smoothly by keeping the software updated, optimizing videos and images for quicker downloads, and using a website host that can handle your bandwidth demands.
+Make sure your website runs smoothly by keeping the software up to date, optimizing videos and images for quicker downloads, and using a website host that can handle your bandwidth demands.

 Each page on your website should entice the reader to do something.
 In other words, you need to give them a call to action.
 These landing pages should encourage users to take a certain action, such as to call your company, sign up for a service, buy a product, download a whitepaper, or do something else that benefits your business goals.
-Give them a noticeable invitation to take the action: a button, a link or clear verbiage.
+Give them a noticeable invitation to take the action: a button, a link, or clear verbiage.
 Keep it above the fold if possible so that readers do not have to scroll before finding the call to action.

-Limit the use of fonts, colors and animated gifs, which can distract and pull the eyes away from the focus of the webpage.
+Limit the use of fonts, colors, and GIFs, which can distract and pull the eyes away from the focus of the webpage.
 Short paragraphs and bullet points also make the information more scannable and likely to be read.
-Ian Lurie, CEO of the marketing company Portent Inc., suggested paragraphs should be shorter than six lines.
+Ian Lurie, CEO of internet marketing company Portent Inc., suggests keeping paragraphs shorter than six lines.

-Just as brick-and-mortar businesses invest heavily in their storefronts to represent their brand images, e-commerce retailers need to create a similar high-quality online experience in keeping with the brand perception, Tom Lounibos, CEO of SOASTA, told Business News Daily.
+Just as brick-and-mortar businesses invest heavily in their storefronts to represent their brand images, e-commerce retailers need to create high-quality online experiences in keeping with the brand perception, as Tom Lounibos, co-founder of SOASTA, told Business News Daily.

-To that end, your About page should not be a dry block of text about your company.
+To that end, your About Us page should not be a dry block of text about your company.
 Emily Brackett, president of design and branding firm Visible Logic, recommends including a good photo of yourself or your team to personalize the experience for your customers.